caio-rodriguez/Getting-and-Cleaning-Data-Week-4-Project-Assignment/CodeBook.md

 1. Download dataset in working directory of R Studio
 2. Unzip the files
-3. Merges the training and test data to create one data set 3.1.
-Read the files
+3. Merges the training and test data to create one data set
-   3.1.1.
-Read train files
-   3.1.2.
-Read test files
-   3.1.3.
-Read labels
- 3.2.
-Assign variable names
- 3.3.
-Merge all data in one set
 4. Extract only mean and standard deviation measurements
 5. Add descriptitve labels to the activities variable
 6. Create a second, independent tidy data set with the average of each variable for each activity and each subject